wg-lux/agl_anonymizer_pipeline/README.md

 agl_anonymizer_pipeline is a comprehensive Python API designed for image processing with specific functionalities for anonymizing, saving, blurring, and OCR (Optical Character Recognition).
 This tool is particularly useful in scenarios where sensitive information needs to be redacted from images or documents while retaining the overall context and visual structure.

-The AGL Anonymizer Pipeline is a comprehensive Python module designed for image processing with specific functionalities for anonymization using common german names, saving, blurring, and OCR (Optical Character Recognition).
-This tool is particularly useful in scenarios where sensitive information needs to be redacted from images or documents while retaining the overall context and visual structure.

 ## Features

 - **Text detection and anonymization**: Utilizes advanced OCR techniques to detect text in images and applies anonymizing to safeguard sensitive information.